JehadAbdelBaqi/IMS_PROJECT/README.md

 Coverage: 34%
 # Project Title

-This project is for an inventory management system
+This project is for an inventory management system which uses a relational database management system (MySQL) to create a relational database which is used to store customer, inventory and transactional information.
+The application should be able to create, read, update and delete data from and onto the database.
+The initial functionality of the application is to do this and this alone.

 ## Getting Started